2026 United States House of Representatives elections in Oregon

-The 2026 United States House of Representatives elections in Oregon will be held on November 3, 2026, to elect the six U.S. representatives from the State of Oregon, one from each of the state's congressional districts.
+The 2026 United States House of Representatives elections in Oregon will be held on November 3, 2026, to elect the six U.S. representatives from the state of Oregon, one from each of the state's congressional districts.
 The elections will coincide with other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.
+The primary elections took place on May 19, 2026.

 District 1

 The 1st district is located in northwestern Oregon and includes the western Portland metropolitan area, including the Portland suburbs of Beaverton and Hillsboro, parts of Portland west of the Willamette River, and Tillamook County.
 The incumbent is Democrat Suzanne Bonamici, who was re-elected with 68.6% of the vote in 2024.